Fraud is rubbish – there are no two ways about it.

 Do all 6.3 million cards affected need to be cancelled and reissued?

-The most money lost occurs through card fraud.
+Most money lost occurs through card fraud.

 This includes when criminals use stolen cards details to buy something.
 Scammers can get your card details through data breaches.